binary-com/perl-FlyBy/README.md

         $fb->add_records({array => 'of'}, {hash => 'references'}, {with => 'fields'});

     Supply one or more hash references to be added to the store.

+    Keys with undefined values will be silently stripped from each record.
+If the record is then empty it will be discarded.

     \`croak\` on error; returns \`1\` on success

 - query